evansbenj/ancient_monkeys.md/4_phylogeny_estimation.md

 ```
 ./bin/treeannotator combined.trees TN_contree.tre
 ```
-or this (for GTR I needed to get rid of a small bit from run1:
+or this (for GTR I needed to get rid of a small bit (ie, 2%) from run1:
 ```
-./bin/treeannotator -burnin XXX combined.trees TN_contree.tre
+./bin/treeannotator -burnin 2 combined.trees TN_contree.tre
 ```